-wealth through ownership and accounting data of 1,500 companies with an equity of 200 million DKK (27 million €) or profits above 25 million DKK (3.4 million €) to access wealth of families and individuals.
+The rich list is based on a more in depth analysis of Danish firms which better take family control into account.
+The journalists behind the rich list use business intelligence data Experian and access wealth through ownership and accounting data of 1,500 companies with an equity of 200 million DKK (27 million €) or profits above 25 million DKK (3.4 million €) to access wealth of families and individuals.
 Assets are calculated by their trade value.
 Values of private companies are calculated by comparing their accounting data to similar public companies using the database Thomson ONE Banker.
 Assets in foundations are not included in the assessment of fortunes neither are debt.

 The list is made annually and lists the top 100 fortunes (only 20 have assets over the WED threshold).
 Wealth is specified only by the tie to major corporations.
 However, a small biography of each family or individual is included, enabling us to identify the face of the family.
 Wealth controlled through charitable foundation is not included and means that the fortune of some families is underestimated, for instance the Mærsk Family.
-However most of these are still above the WED threshold.
+However, most of these are still above the WED threshold.

-4) Fourth criterion: Other entities participating in the making of the economic regulation
+3) Third Criterion: Other entities participating in the making of the economic regulation

-Using the four different parameters to identify co-producers of the economic rules, we selected a total of 42 positions in 34 organisations held by 41 individuals.
+Using the four different parameters to identify co-producers of the economic rules, we selected a total of 42 positions in 34 organisations held by 40 individuals.
 Since Denmark to a large extent still is a negotiated corporatist economy (Pedersen 2006; Binderkrantz and Christiansen 2015), we used the organisations of the 25 individuals in the Economic Council5 (this includes ministers and their permanent secretaries, key labor unions and employers associations, economic Think Tanks and leading Economists).
 Furthermore, we included chairman and CEO of major institutional investors, which would be tripartite controlled pension funds (Andersen 2011) with a balance of at least the average market cap of Companies from the OMXC25 index (our main stock index), which was median: 11.1 billion US\$ totalling 7 corporations and 12 people.
 Lastly, we included the chairman of six large foundations which owned large firms and controlled sums equal to the wealth criterion index 1.1 billion US\$ to take the economic power tied to foundation ownership or control into account (Thomsen 2016).

-This means that we under the fourth criterion in total we included:
+This means that we under the third criterion in total included:

-- 1) 9 public officials from 8 organisations (2 central bank governors and chairmen, 3 ministers and 3 permanent secretaries of the ministries of Finance, Employment, and Industry, Business and Financial Affairs and the chair of the Economic council).
-Since political aides and government agencies are hierarchically below ministers and their permanent secretaries, these were not included in our WED sample. - 2) 13 Interest group leaders from 13 organisations (5 Business Association leaders, 1 Head of public employers' association, 5 union leaders including the president of the confederation of trade unions and the presidents of the four largest unions, and the leaders of the two think tanks sitting on the Economic council). - 3) Individuals holding crucial intermediaries positions were assessed to be of less importance in the more corporatist organisation of the Danish political economy (Christensen and Stausholm 2023) - 4) 20 individuals holding positions in 13 organisations were included (The chair and CEO of the main state-controlled pension fund, 12 chairs and CEOs of labour-controlled pension funds and 6 corporation owning foundations).
+1) 9 public officials from 8 organisations (2 central bank governors and chairmen, 3 ministers and 3 permanent secretaries of the ministries of Finance, Employment, and Industry, Business and Financial Affairs) and the chair of the Economic council.
+Since political aides and government agencies are hierarchically below ministers and their permanent secretaries, these were not included in our WED sample.

 4 The most notable omission is the Due Jensen family, who owns Grundfos.
-However, the family head is included under the second criteria.
+However, the family head is included under the first criterion.